Step 2 of 9 - Specify the installation properties, advanced customization

 How to create my own icons?

 Axialis Software has released an icon editor that will permit you to easily create your own icons in a few minutes: Axialis IconWorkshop.
 This professional tool will permit to create icons with several formats from images in a few clicks.
-You can download a shareware version here and test it for 30 days.
+You can download a trial version here and test it for 30 days.

-3 - Specify the User License Agreement
+Step 3 - Specify the User License Agreement